JohnSchwitz/Beautiful-Julia/NLU_Strategic_Plan_Complete.md

 ---

 *This strategic plan provides comprehensive project management data and financial projections for the NLU Portfolio through 2027.
 All model parameters are loaded from CSV configuration files.
-Financial statements generated as CSV files for detailed analysis.*
+Financial statements embedded as tables for complete analysis.*

 *Complete Report Generated: All 13 sections included with full financial analysis, customer metrics, valuation analysis, and strategic planning data.*